Exploring Efficient Open-Vocabulary Segmentation in the Remote Sensing: Visualization

 \subsection{Cost map visualization on diffetent categories}

-As seen in \cref{fig:fig_04_cost_vis}, cost maps from CLIP Cost and DINO Cost show how models assign costs to classes like impervious surfaces, trees, and buildings.
-These heat-like visualizations reveal areas of high or low classification confidence.
-RS-Fusion, depicted vertically in \cref{fig:fig_04_cost_vis} across different classes, refines these maps, enhancing segmentation accuracy.
-More Cost visualization figures are shown in appendix E.
+As seen in \cref{fig:fig_04_cost_vis}, cost maps from CLIP Cost and DINO Cost show how models assign costs to different classes.
+These cost reveal areas of high or low classification confidence.
+RS-Fusion, depicted vertically across different classes, refines these maps, enhancing segmentation accuracy.
+More Cost visualizations are shown in appendix E.